 You need your boss’s full attention when you make your case for a pay raise.
 This isn’t something you stop your manager in the hall to discuss.
 Make sure you have enough time so you don’t feel rushed.
 One possibility is to bring up the subject at the end of your annual performance review.
 You could also ask during a regularly scheduled one-on-one session, or request a meeting to discuss just this topic.

 How much more money should you ask for?
-You likely don’t know the salaries of others in your firm, so the next best thing is to use the Robert Half Finance Salary Calculator.
-Plug in your current location, job category, job title, company size and years of experience.
-The result is a salary range for the current year.
-Add 5 to 15 percent to these figures for your CPA or other professional certification.
+Even knowing that salaries are on the increase for pubic accounting jobs, you likely don’t know what others in your firm make, so the next best thing is to use the Salary Guide.
 When deciding on a number, aim for somewhere above the median but not more than 5 percent above your current salary.
 Be ambitious enough that you’ll have room to negotiate, yet realistic enough that your boss doesn’t question your judgment.

 A manager’s decision whether to award a pay raise is often a question of value: What is an employee’s contribution worth?
 So before your meeting, have a list ready of the many ways you’ve added value to the firm, such as projects you’ve completed and the number of clients you’ve served.
 If you’ve received thank-you notes from happy colleagues or satisfied clients, include those kudos as well.
 Be sure to leave this list with your manager, who may need to explain to their own boss why you deserve that raise.

-This is a negotiation, so your boss may counter with a lower amount or give you the full increase on the condition that you take on additional responsibilities.
+Negotiating salary may lead to your boss countering with a lower amount or offering you the full increase on the condition you take on additional responsibilities.
 Whether you accept this is up to you, but consider the offer and respond with respect.
 Take 24 to 48 hours to decide, if necessary.

-If your salary is already above market value or your employer is not in a position to offer a pay raise right now, you can try asking for other perks and benefits.
+If your salary is already above market value or your employer is not in a position to offer a pay raise right now, you can try asking for employee perks and benefits.

 The Salary Guide points out that public accounting firms haven’t historically been places that allow a healthy work-life balance, but that’s changing as employers work harder to retain top talent.
 Depending on your situation, you could request additional time off, a flexible work schedule or a few days a week of working from home.